-If approved, the project will consist of:
+If approved, the Project will consist of:

-- a fenced area of approximately 0.6 acres containing project components. - three modular buildings, each less than sever metres tall, placed on concrete foundations. - two 2.5 MW natural gas-fired reciprocating engines and electrical switchgear housed within modular buildings. - a step-up transformer and overhead line of approximately 100 metres in length that will connect the project to the local utility's 25 kV distribution line. - connection to the local gas cooperative's natural gas supply pipeline. - upgrades to an existing approach and access road or a new access road to the project.
+- a fenced area of approximately 0.6 acres containing project components - three modular buildings, each less than sever metres tall, placed on concrete foundations: - two 2.5 MW natural gas-fired reciprocating engines and electrical switchgear housed within modular buildings; - a step-up transformer and overhead line of approximately 100 metres in length that will connect the Project to the local utility's 25 kV distribution line; - connection to the local gas cooperative's natural gas supply pipeline; and - upgrades to an existing approach and access road or a new access road to the Project.

-Rendering of the proposed project components and operating footprint.
+Rendering of the proposed Project footprint.